Robert Fellmeth: Initial consumer advocacy

 Fellmeth's work related to the early consumer movement in the 1970s, including the Federal Trade Commission (the FTC Improvements Act) and the deregulation of trucking (the Surface Transportation Deregulation Act).
 He was one of the first consumer advocates to embrace restoration of free market forces – and at times was identified as the "conservative" within the movement.
 He and the other "Raiders" are associated with the consumer safety and environmental statutes of this period.
-Fellmeth is featured in the biographies of Nader and the early years of the consumer movement, including the recent documentary An Unreasonable Man.
+Fellmeth is featured in the biographies of Nader and the early years of the consumer movement, including the documentary An Unreasonable Man.

 White collar crime prosecutor: 1973–1981

 Fellmeth left the Nader organization after the Congress Project in 1973.
-That same year he began service as a public prosecutor in San Diego County, enforcing state law as a deputy district attorney until 1981, specializing in white collar crime.
+That same year, he began service as a public prosecutor in San Diego County, enforcing state law as a deputy district attorney until 1981, specializing in white collar crime.
 In 1974, he started the nation's first dedicated local prosecution unit enforcing antitrust and unfair competition statutes.
-For the next seven years he filed related cases.
-For the last two of those years, from 1979 to 1981, he was cross commissioned also as an Assistant United States Attorney – a status that allows the filing of criminal or civil cases in either the state or federal jurisdiction.
+For the next seven years, he filed related cases.
+From 1979 to 1981, he was cross commissioned as an Assistant United States Attorney – a status that allows the filing of criminal or civil cases in either the state or federal jurisdiction.
 Over this period, he prosecuted 22 antitrust and unfair competition cases.
 Those reported (with published appellate decisions) included People v.
 Mobile Magic and People v.
 National Association of Realtors, with a resulting judgment of liability for per se unlawful tie-in and price fixing offenses against the national, state and local realtor trade associations.

 During this period, Fellmeth taught antitrust and unfair competition subject areas at the College of the National Association of District Attorneys, and at the National Judicial College (the training facility in Reno, Nevada created by the U.S. Supreme Court for the training of federal and state court judges).

 He also worked with the California District Attorneys' Association to rewrite the unfair competition laws of California.
 Four amendments were introduced by then state legislator Alan Sieroty, which moved the statute from Civil Code Section 3369 and expanded it into its present form in Ca. Bus. & Profs.
 Code Section 17200 et seq.
 In later years, he enforced the statute, first as a prosecutor, and then as private civil counsel, and over the last twenty years as a public interest advocate through the Center for Public Interest Law.